lxndroc/WebLoginChecker/README.md

 * [Download](https://github.com/lxndroc/WebLoginChecker/blob/master/password_list.txt) the sample password list text file.
 * Set the value of `DRIVER_PATH` on line 20 to the path of the chromedriver executable on your operating system (OS), e.g. `DRIVER_PATH = 'D:/utils/net/chromedriver'` or `DRIVER_PATH = '/users/username/utils/net/chromedriver'`.
 * Set the value of `WEBSITE` on line 72 to the URL of the website to be checked.
-* Set the value of `USERNAME_SELECTOR` on line 74 to the username field selector.
+* Set the value of `USERNAME_SELECTOR` on line 74 to the username field CSS selector.
 This can be found by right clicking on the username input field and then right clicking on the highlighted line under the Elements tab and selecting Copy > Copy selector from the drop-down menu.
-* Set the value of `PASSWORD_SELECTOR` on line 76 to the password field selector.
+* Set the value of `PASSWORD_SELECTOR` on line 76 to the password field CSS selector.
 This can be found similarly to the username selector.
-* Set the value of `LOGIN_BUTTON_SELECTOR` on line 78 to the login button selector.
+* Set the value of `LOGIN_BUTTON_SELECTOR` on line 78 to the login button CSS selector.
 This can be found similarly to the username selector.
 * If any of the previous 4 is left blank the user is asked for a value in the terminal.
 * Replace the 3 passwords in the `password_list.txt` with the passwords to be checked, 1 per line.
 * These are the source code and the input file of the program.